sxy-sun/sxy-sun.github.io/_posts/2024-05-02-us-immigration-journal-from-opt-to-h1b.md

 The process involved numerous back-and-forth paperwork exchanges and emails among the lawyer, department HR, myself, and the international center.
 The table lists the major milestones, but there were many more steps and uncertain waiting periods involved.

 The biggest challenge ahead is the visa interview.
+It has been 4.5 years since the last time I came home, and my F1 stamp has expired already, which requires me to do in-person interview to re-enter the US.

-It has been 4.5 years since the last time I came home.
 Despite the risk of having a prolonged waiting time due to "administrative processing" (AP), commonly known as "long check," which is particularly concerning given my "sensitive" field of study, I've scheduled an appointment at the Shanghai US consulate for the H-1B stamping interview.
 Hopefully everything will proceed smoothly.

 Below are the steps to schedule an interview appointment.
 While I find the DS-160 website quite straightforward, the interview appointment website seems somewhat hidden.
 - **Step 1:** Fill out the DS-160 form.